Jacob Thorkelson: Political career

 In 1938, he was elected to the United States House of Representatives from Montana's 1st congressional district as a Republican, defeating incumbent Democratic Congressman Jerry J. O'Connell in the general election.
 Thorkelson was labeled as "rabidly pro-fascist and antisemitic" and "Jew-baiting, fascist-minded" by contemporary journalists for his use of the Congressional Record to reprint anti-British and anti-Jewish propaganda and his support for retired General George Van Horn Moseley.
 Thorkelson was opposed to the United States accepting more Jewish refugees.
 He claimed that Jewish migrants were part of an "invisible government" which was tied to the "communistic Jew" and "Jewish international financiers."

 Commentator Walter Winchell called Thorkelson "the mouthpiece of the Nazi movement in congress".
 Thorkelson later sued Winchell for $1.8 million after being included by Winchell as one of a list of "Americans We Can Do Without".
-During his time in Congress, Thorkelson mailed 5000 copies of a friendly, sympathetic interview with Nazi agent George Sylvester Viereck.
+During his time in Congress, Thorkelson mailed out 5,000 copies of a friendly, sympathetic interview with Adolf Hitler in collaboration with Nazi agent George Sylvester Viereck.

 Modern historians have described Thorkelson as "best known for his diatribes against Jews and the New Deal and for his calls to revise the United States Constitution" and "a raging anti-Semite and pro-fascist".
 Thorkelson inserted into the Congressional Record quotations from the Protocols of the Elders of Zion, from World Hoax by Ernest Fredrick Elmhurst, from blackshirt Sir Oswald Mosley's Action, from Los Angeles based Nazi-leaning publication Christian Free Press; and defended himself by saying:

 When he ran for re-election in 1940, he was defeated in the Republican primary by former United States Congresswoman Jeannette Rankin.
 Following his defeat, he ran for the United States Senate in 1942, but came third in the primary to Wellington D. Rankin and Charles R. Dawley.
-He ran for Governor of Montana in 1944 against incumbent Governor Sam C. Ford, but lost to Ford in a landslide.
+He sought the Republican nomination for Governor of Montana in 1944, challenging incumbent Governor Sam C. Ford in the primary, but lost to Ford by a landslide.